Privacy Policy

 9. Your rights

-Because we don't hold accounts, most data-subject requests have a one-step answer: clear your browser's site data for lookingforwardto.com and you're done.
-For shared countdowns, shared playlists, or contact emails, you can request deletion at any time by writing to [email protected].
+You can delete your account from profile settings.
+You can also clear browser-only data by clearing site data for lookingforwardto.com.
+For shared countdowns, public lists, or contact emails, you can request deletion at any time by writing to [email protected].
 EU/UK (GDPR) and California (CCPA/CPRA) residents have the same rights to access, correction, deletion, and portability under their local laws — same email applies.
+Deleting your account removes our account records and anonymizes comments, but Apple App Store purchases, cancellations, and refund history are managed by Apple.
+Push tokens are removed when you sign out, disable notifications where supported, or delete your account.

 10. Security

 All traffic is served over HTTPS (HSTS preload).
 Server-to-server connections use TLS.
 IPs that touch the create-shared-item endpoint are stored only as truncated SHA-256 hashes.
-We don't store plaintext credentials anywhere because we don't have any.
+We don't store plaintext passwords; email-account passwords are stored as hashes.

 11. Changes to this policy